-AHSS Annual Postgraduate Research Conference 2022
+AHSS Annual Postgraduate Research Conference - 18th and 19th May 2023

-Postgraduate researchers and faculty who were in attendance commented on the brilliant research being carried out in Limerick.
 The postgraduate community chaired the sessions where they introduced the speakers and managed the Q&A sessions that followed.
 After each session, questions were posed and lively discussions on the topics ensued.

 The Conference was appreciated by the academic community and the activity on Twitter reflected the lively themes and discussions that took place over the two days.